What is Tooltip in Power BI?

 - As of now, we have created a clustered column chart with only one data field as “Sales” value and axis as a month.

-- When you select the visualization we can see all the fields of that visualization.
-One thing we all have ignored all these while is “Tooltip” field.
+- When you select the visualization, we can see all the fields of that visualization.
+One thing we all have ignored all these while in the “Tooltip” field.

-- Drag and drop “Profit” column from the table to “Tooltip”.
+- Drag and drop the “Profit” column from the table to “Tooltip.”

-- After adding “Profit” column to the “Tooltip” my chart remains the same but when I hover over any month column bar I can see both sales value and profit value for that particular month.
+- After adding the “Profit” column to the “Tool-Tip,” my chart remains the same, but when I hover over any month column bar, I can see both sales value and profit value for that particular month.

-Once again I have hovered over “November” month and since I have added “Profit” column to the “Tooltip” field of the visual I can see both sales value and profit value.
+Once again, I have hovered over “November” month, and since I have added the “Profit” column to the “Tooltip” field of the visual, I can see both sales value and profit value.

-- Similarly, now I will add “Quantity” and “Discount” column to the “Tooltip” area.
+- Similarly, now I will add the “Quantity” and “Discount” column to the “Tooltip” area.

-- Now once again I will hover over “November” month and I can see the data points of “Sales”, “Profit”, “Quantity” and “Discount”.
+- Now once again, I will hover over the “November” month, and I can see the data points of “Sales,” “Profit,” “Quantity,” and “Discount.”

 Wow!!!!
-Say hello to the new thing on your dashboard.
+Say hello to the new thing on your power bi dashboard.